Buena Vista Township, New Jersey: Local government

 Buena Vista is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another to serve as Deputy Mayor.

-As of 2023, the members of the Buena Vista Township Committee are Mayor William Ruggieri (R, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Ellen Testa (R, term on committee ends 2024; term as deputy mayor ends 2024), Aaron Krenzer (R, 2024), Steve Martinelli (D, 2022) and John Williams (D, 2022).
+As of 2023, the members of the Buena Vista Township Committee are Mayor William Ruggieri (R, term on committee and as mayor ends December 31, 2023), Deputy Mayor Ellen Testa (R, term on committee and as deputy mayor ends 2024), Aaron Krenzer (R, 2024), Kurt Renart (R, 2025) and John H. Williams (R, 2025).

 In December 2019, the Township Committee selected Ronnise White to fill the seat expiring in December 2021 that became vacant following the death of Chuck Chiarello earlier that month; Chiarello had served on the Township Committee for 28 years and as mayor for the previous 23 years.

 Federal, state and county representation

-Buena Vista Township is located in the 2nd Congressional District and is part of New Jersey's 2nd state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Buena Vista Township had been in the 1st state legislative district.
+Buena Vista Township is located in the 2nd Congressional District and is part of New Jersey's 4th state legislative district.